fedora-infra/nuancier/doc/administrate.rst

 --------------

-To decrease the weight of the page where all the candidates of an election are shown, nuancier-lite generates thumbnails.
+To decrease the weight of the page where all the candidates of an election are shown, nuancier generates thumbnails.

-To generate the cache of an election, the administrator needs to log in nuancier-lite, go to the administration panel, find the correct election and click on the ``(Re-)generate cache``.
+To generate the cache of an election, the administrator needs to log in nuancier, go to the administration panel, find the correct election and click on the ``(Re-)generate cache``.

-.. note:: Nuancier-lite relies on the ``infos.txt`` (see :doc:`upload_candidates` for more information) to import the files as candidate in the database and will only generate the thumbnails of these files.